kiki-lamb/drumtool/README.md

      lp x40                # Loop the entire track every 4 bars. refresh_interval x10  # Reread the code in this file every 1 bar.

+     # reverse             # Uncommenting this would reverse playback
+                           # of the entire track.

      >                     # Instruments in a section only play if the section inst BD 36          # has triggers, so this just sets some default note values